bitrix24/b24restdocs/api-reference/landing/block/methods/landing-block-change-node-name.md

-# Change Tag Name Method `landing.block.changeNodeName`
+# Change the Tag Name with landing.block.changeNodeName

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it shortly.
+Some data may be missing here — we will fill it in shortly.

 {% endnote %}

 {% if build == 'dev' %}

-{% note alert "TO-DO _not deployed to prod_" %}
+{% note alert "TO-DO _not exported to prod_" %}

 - edits needed for writing standards
-- parameter types not specified
+- parameter types are not specified
-- parameter requirements not indicated
+- parameter requirements are not indicated
 - examples are missing
 - success response is absent
 - error response is absent